Hop3 Contribution Guidelines¶

 - Unit Tests (

-tests/a_unit/): Fast, isolated tests of individual functions - No external dependencies
+tests/a_unit/): Fast, isolated tests of individual functions - No Docker, no external dependencies

 -